17thshard/sanderson-notifications/README.md

   "DebounceStart": "2023-10-15T14:30:00Z"
 }
 ```
-- `PublishedState`: The progress bar state that was last posted to Discord
+ * `Published`: The progress bar state that was last posted to Discord
-- `ObservedState`: The current progress bar state observed from the website
+ * `Observed`: The current progress bar state observed from the website
-- `DebounceStart`: When the debounce period started (null when not debouncing)
+ * `DebounceStart`: When the debounce period started (null when not debouncing)

-When `debounceDelay` is configured, changes are detected by comparing `PublishedState` vs `ObservedState`.
-If differences exist and the debounce period has elapsed, the current `ObservedState` is posted to Discord and becomes the new `PublishedState`.
+When `debounceDelay` is configured, changes are detected by comparing `Published` and `Observed`.
+If differences exist and the debounce period has elapsed, the changes are posted to Discord and `Observed` becomes the new `Published` state.

 #### Change detection
-Progress bars are scraped from the website HTML and compared with the stored `PublishedState`:
+Progress bars are scraped from the website HTML and compared with the stored `Published` state:
- * Progress bars that exist on the website but not in `PublishedState` are marked as *new*
+ * Progress bars that exist on the website but not in `Published` are marked as *new*
  * Progress bars that exist in both but have different progress values are marked as *changed*
  * Progress bars that exist in both with the same progress values are *retained*
- * Progress bars that exist in `PublishedState` but not on the website are *ignored*
+ * Progress bars that exist in `Published` but not on the website are *ignored*

 If any *new* or *changed* progress bars are detected:
-- With `debounceDelay = 0`: Changes are posted immediately
+ * With `debounceDelay = 0`: Changes are posted immediately
-- With `debounceDelay > 0`: A debounce timer starts/resets, and changes are posted only after the delay period with no further changes
+ * With `debounceDelay > 0`: A debounce timer starts/resets, and changes are posted only after the delay period with no further changes

 ### Twitter Timeline (`twitter`)
 Checks a Twitter account's timeline for new tweets.
 This *includes* retweets, but *omits* replies.